Triptone Side Effects

 Generic Name: dimenhydrinate

-Note: This page contains side effects data for the generic drug dimenhydrinate.
-It is possible that some of the dosage forms included below may not apply to the brand name Triptone.
+Note: This document contains side effect information about dimenhydrinate.
+Some of the dosage forms listed on this page may not apply to the brand name Triptone.

 For the Consumer